 We like the way Model D can be removed from its casing and installed in a Eurorack modular setup too, which makes use of the patch points across the top of the unit.
 It’s also good to see a variety of connectivity options, including MIDI in and thru, and USB for sending note data from a DAW.
 There’s a lot to like here, and for not a lot of cash either.

-There are several impressive synths in Korg’s compact Volca range all of which boast sounds and feature that punch well above their sub-£200 price point.
+There are several impressive synths in Korg’s compact Volca range all of which boast sounds and feature that means it's hard to believe it's under $500/£500.
 Of the whole range though, the Volca Modular is certainly the most unique and interesting.

 This patchable analogue synth takes its cues from ‘West Coast’ synthesizers such as those created by Buchla and Serge.
 These instruments eschew ‘traditional’ subtractive synthesis elements in favour of more esoteric features such as oscillators based around audio-rate modulation and random modulators.